Virtual AI Agents: What they are & how to deploy

 The performance of your AI is directly tied to the quality of its training data.
 Data preparation involves collecting, cleaning, and labeling conversational data (like old chat transcripts) to teach the NLU model.
 This is often the most time consuming part of an AI project, with some experts estimating it can take up to 80% of the total effort.

-Knowledge Base Optimization: Fueling Your Agent with Quality Info
+Knowledge Base Optimization: Fueling your Agent with Quality Info

 Many virtual agents answer questions by searching a company’s knowledge base.
 Optimizing this content is crucial.
-This means ensuring articles are accurate, up to date, and written in clear, simple language.
+This means articles are accurate, up to date, and written in clear, simple language.
 Structuring information in a Q&A format or breaking long articles into smaller chunks can make it much easier for the AI to find and deliver the right answer.

-Platform Selection Criteria: Choosing the Right Tools
+Platform Selection Criteria: Choosing the right Tools

 Selecting the right conversational AI platform is a critical decision.
 Key criteria to evaluate include: